scala/scala-lang/blog/_posts/2016-10-17-lars-hupel-joins-sc-board.md

 gives Lars a deep understanding of Scala, both as a language and through some of its the most advanced applications.

-We shall be very happy to welcome Lars to the next meeting, which is currently scheduled for late November.
+We shall be very happy to welcome Lars, as one of the co-founders of Typelevel, to the next meeting, which is currently scheduled for late November.